mmomtchev/Forez/README.md

 *In the first place I bequeathed to the Emperor of Germany one diamond, which I loved very much, on a silver ring of gold*

 The emperor of the Holy Roman Empire was at this time in Sicily.
-He was a sworn enemy to the Pope Gregory IX who had him excommunicated on four different occasions.
+He was a sworn enemy to Pope Gregory IX who had him excommunicated on four different occasions.
 Crusader himself - but during a previous crusade - his relation with Guy IV of Forez is a mystery.

 #### Death